Mixed Signals From a Guy: What They Mean and What to Do About Them

 Wanting the benefits without the commitment

 Some men maintain interest and engagement at a level that keeps you invested, while consistently avoiding the steps that would make things more defined or serious.
 This isn't always cynical calculation — sometimes it's unconscious.
 But the effect is the same: you stay engaged hoping the situation will resolve, while he gets the warmth of your attention without the accountability of commitment.
+This dynamic, when it goes on long enough, has a name: a situationship.

 Fear of commitment with genuine feeling